mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-backpropagation/item.en.md

 the biases.
 Each layer also has an activation function, `net._layers[i].act_function`.

-It is *very important* to notice that in the code above and throughout this post I will assume the vectors are *column* vectors.
+It is *very important* to notice that in the code above and throughout this article I will assume the vectors are *column* vectors.

 We have seen that our `net` has a `forward_pass` method that depends on